 Washington.
 Finally, a new section on reductionism was added

-for the second Aquinas Philosophy Workshop at Mount Saint Mary College in June
+the second Thomistic workshop at Mount Saint Mary College in June 2012,

-2012, and the whole paper was revised again.
-I've decided to keep
+and the whole paper was revised again.
+In August 2014 I made

 brief comment on Thomas Joseph White, OP's Wisdom in the